nuts-foundation/nuts-workshops/eOverdracht/README.md

 Most code samples/shell commands are specific for the eOverdracht bolt.

 There are two roles within the eOverdracht bolt: the sender and receiver.
-Implementing both roles a quite a lot of work.
+Implementing both roles is quite a lot of work.
 Given the time available in the workshop, it's better to choose one of the roles.
 The rest of this workshop manual is divided in these 2 roles.

 ## Resources